-Moving to FX forward markets, during the entire sample period, large dealers categorised according to the G-SIB classification where responsible for 56.0% of daily spot quote submissions, on average.
-Whereas, using the broader Euromoney Survey for classification would raise that share to 88.1%.
+During the entire sample period, large dealers categorised according to the G-SIB classification where responsible for 52.2% of daily quote submissions, on average.
+Whereas, using the broader Euromoney Survey for classification would raise that share to 73.5%.
 This implies that the majority of dealers classified as small in the forward market are still the type to make it into the Euromoney Survey, unlike most of the small dealers in the spot market.
 Hence, it may be more accurate to think of small dealers in FX swaps as tier-2 dealers, while many more small dealers in spot are better thought of as tier-3 dealers, because they would not feature in the Euromoney Survey.